 What Sets Us Apart

-- 2014–2017 Chambers USA recognized the Firm for Bankruptcy/Restructuring both nationally and regionally in Delaware and Pennsylvania.
+- 2020 Chambers USA recognized the Firm for Bankruptcy/Restructuring in Delaware and ranked us Band 1 in Philadelphia (PA) and Surrounds.

-- Our bankruptcy practice ranked at the top of The American Lawyer’s Corporate Scoreboard in 2011.
+- Our bankruptcy practice ranked at the top of The American Lawyer’s Corporate Scoreboard.

 - Four of the team’s attorneys are fellows of the prestigious American College of Bankruptcy.
 One partner served as Third Circuit regent of the American College of Bankruptcy and another partner served as chairman of the American College of Bankruptcy Foundation and is a past chair of the American College of Bankruptcy.